 While being around for nearly a decade, the term ‘anti-virus’ really belongs in the consumer space.
 When we talk business-grade protection, we utilize solutions that stop threats immediately, with automated remediation systems, so you don’t have to spend time and resources cleaning viruses or restoring data.

 You need a solution that doesn’t just stop threats, but works to put time back in your day.

 Automated threat detection and managed response, is a solution that utilized Artificial Intelligence (AI), and Machine Learning (ML), but also how we utilize them to automate the task to positively impact your return on investment, and increase efficiency.
 With the right technology, and support team backing its threat intelligence, our solutions not only stop threats but can predict and prevent many.

 Add Security at the Network Layer

 Reports have highlighted that Domain Name System(DNS) Threats experienced by businesses are averaging +9 attempts each year.
-That’s 34% increase over the previous year’s data.
+That’s a 34% increase over the previous year’s data.

 - 63% of Businesses Suffer Application Downtime